-Juveniles, just like adults, can commit sex crimes and also like adults, those convicted may be forced to register as sex offenders for the rest of their lives.
-Fortunately, it is possible to fight these crimes with the help of a top San Diego juvenile lawyer like Peter M. Liss.
+Teens, just like adults, can commit sex crimes.
+Also like adults, those convicted may be forced to register as sex offenders, which can have devastating lifelong consequences.
+Fortunately, it is possible for juvenile defendants to fight these crimes and their inclusion on the sex offenders registry with the help of a top lawyer like Peter M. Liss.

-It is important to know that minors accused of sex crimes will not always be forced to register as sex offenders.
+It is important to know that not every juvenile accused of sex crimes be forced to register on the state’s sex offenders list.
 If a minor is granted probation for a sex crime, he or she will be able to avoid registration.
 It is also possible when probation is completed to have the charges dismissed and the record sealed.

-In many cases, the best course of action for teens accused of sex crimes is to work with their San Diego juvenile attorney to negotiate a plea bargain that allows for probation and thus, will not result in registration as a sex offender.
+In many cases, the best course of action for minors accused of sex crimes is to work with their attorney to negotiate a plea bargain that allows for probation and thus, will not result in registration as a sex offender.
 This is a very serious decision that should not be taken lightly and something that you should not consider without speaking to a lawyer.

-If your minor son or daughter has been accused of a sex crime, it is critical you contact a San Diego juvenile crimes lawyer as soon as possible.
+If your teen son or daughter has been accused of any sex offense, it is critical you contact Peter Liss as soon as possible.
+Remember that saying the wrong thing could end up hurting your defense and making your case much more difficult later.
 Please call (760) 643-4050 or (858) 486-3024 to schedule a free initial consultation.